natanfudge/Crashy/Workplan.md

     - Every day or at will, all crash logs with last access day of <CurrentDay - 30> will be transferred to the S3 where it will be tiered automatically by Amazon.
 - In some cases the EC2 server will receive a mappings data request.
 The server will request the mappings from the appropriate provider and cache it for 30 days in the SSD.
 (Works the same way as crash logs, a bidirectional map is needed as well)
 - EC2 server supports upload crash and delete crash endpoints.

-# Workplan:

-- Test and see how well the client side is working.
-- Build basic ktor 2 EC2 server serving the client side, based off of AntiCancer code, including all the cool automatic build stuff.
-- Implement upload crash, delete crash, mappings endpoints on EC2 and migrate client to support them.
-- Complete client mappings feature.
-- Experiment with templating the client, eventually serving the client merged with the crash data.